PEMF Device Therapy in Children: Safety and Usefulness

 The above is a relatively short list of all the possible chronic problems children may have.
 Once the basic mechanisms of the effects of PEMFs are understood, most chronic conditions may be benefited to varying degrees by the use of PEMFs alone or in combination with standard therapies.
 Most of the basic mechanisms of actions of PEMFs are covered in the book, “Power Tools for Health.”

-CHRONIC CHILDREN IN PAIN
+CHRONIC PAIN IN CHILDREN

 Chronic pain in children is soul wrenching and devastating.
 One of the most common uses of PEMFs in general is for the management of pain.
 Since PEMFs are very safe, they should without question be considered for helping children in chronic pain.
 PEMF use should be able to dramatically decrease dependency on medication, especially opioids, and risky surgical procedures.